 Expensive European Countries Vs Cheap European Countries

 When you are on a budget trip in Europe, you might want to consider which destinations in Europe are cheaper and which destinations in Europe are expensive?
 Almost every country in Europe has something to offer.
-Each country has different architecture, food and cuisine, culture and language.
+Each country has a different architecture, food and cuisine, culture and language.
 Even the cheap countries have a lot of places that must be explored.
 Although you have your budget ready, while making the itinerary it is necessary to know which countries are cheaper and which ones are expensive.

 Most of the countries in Eastern Europe are cheaper than countries in Western Europe.
 The following list will help you to plan your itinerary.
 It is a good idea to pick some from Expensive European Countries and some from Cheap European Countries, in order to balance your budget trip in Europe.
 Or you can select all the destinations from cheap European countries and squeeze your budget to around ₹70,000 ($1000).